-Also known as “historical optimization,” re-optimizing blog posts, landing pages, and even website pages you’ve already created is a great way to breathe new life into assets that may have been gathering dust on your site.
+Also known as “historical optimization,” re-optimizing blog posts, landing pages, and even webpages you’ve already created is a great way to breathe new life into assets that may have been gathering dust on your site.

 Although it is a good idea to periodically re-optimize all your content, B2B marketers who are looking to meet this quarter’s goal and short on time will get the most bang for their buck by focusing on optimizing the webpages that get a lot of traffic but have below-average conversion rates.

 3. Repackage existing content.

-There are few things in marketing that have as direct a correlation as the relationship between publishing fresh, targeted content offers and generating new leads.
+There are few correlations in marketing as clear as that between publishing fresh, targeted content offers and generating new leads.
 You need content to convert leads, after all.

-While creating new content is always a good idea, you can rack some quick wins by repurposing or repackaging some of your existing content into a new offer.
+Creating new content is always a good idea, but you can rack up some quick wins by repurposing or repackaging some of your existing content into a new offer.
 Published a series of blog articles that explore different facets of the same topic?
 Great!
 Write a couple of transition paragraphs between each article, add a few design elements, and you’ve got yourself an e-book.
 You can also repurpose internal trainings, checklists, processes, and memos into externally facing content with little additional effort.